Uncle Mo: 2011: three-year-old season

 As the early favorite for the 2011 Kentucky Derby, the first leg of the U.S. Triple Crown series, Uncle Mo made his 3-year-old debut in the Timely Writer, a one-turn mile overnight stakes at Gulfstream Park.
 After dawdling on the lead for the first three-quarters of a mile, he came home in 22 4/5 for the final quarter.

 His next start was the Wood Memorial Stakes at Aqueduct on April 9.
 Running 9 furlongs for the first time in his career, Uncle Mo was defeated by Toby's Corner and finished third.

 After his upset at 1-10 odds, he was diagnosed with a gastrointestinal infection but was still sent to Churchill Downs in anticipation of a start in the Kentucky Derby.
 After finishing a course of antibiotics, regressing immediately after stopping medication, and losing over 70 pounds in the weeks before the Derby, he was scratched the day before the race.

 Sent to Winstar Farm to recuperate and receive attention from top veterinarians, Uncle Mo was diagnosed with cholangiohepatitis, a rare liver disease.
 He began treatment while continuing to rest at Winstar.
 After gaining back 110 pounds in two months, he returned to trainer Todd Pletcher's barn at Saratoga on July 11, 2011.
-He resumed training and finished second to Caleb's Posse in the 7-furlong King's Bishop Stakes on August 1, 2011.
+The colt resumed training and finished second to Caleb's Posse in the 7-furlong King's Bishop Stakes on August 1, 2011.
+He then went on to win the Grade 2 Kelso Handicap at Belmont Park in wire to wire fashion.

-Retirement
+Retirement to stud

 Uncle Mo was retired from racing on November 10, 2011, shortly after finishing 10th in the Breeders' Cup Classic.
-His retirement was prompted due to elevated levels of the liver enzyme GGT, which also occurred earlier in the season and led to a diagnosis of cholangiohepatitis.
+His retirement was prompted by elevated levels of the liver enzyme GGT, which also occurred earlier in the season and led to a diagnosis of cholangiohepatitis.

-Stud record

-Uncle Mo began standing at Ashford Stud, the American arm of Irish breeding giant Coolmore, for the 2012 Thoroughbred breeding season, and is now a "shuttle stallion" servicing mares at Coolmore's American and Australian farms.
+Uncle Mo began standing at Ashford Stud, the American arm of Irish breeding giant Coolmore, for the 2012 Thoroughbred breeding season, and later became a "shuttle stallion" servicing mares at Coolmore's American and Australian farms.

 Uncle Mo was the leading freshman sire of 2015 in North America and the overall leading sire of two-year-olds in Europe and North America.
 In 2016, he was not only the leading second-crop sire, he also finished third in the general sire listing despite having only two crops of racing age.
 His stud fee was increased to $150,000 for the 2017 season.

+On December 19, 2024, Mike Repole announced on his X account that Uncle Mo had been euthanized at the age of 16.
+He said that Uncle Mo had injured his left foreleg, and underwent surgery on the day before his death.
+"Uncle Mo was so much more to me than a champion and iconic stallion—he was and always will be part of my family," he said.

 Notable progeny

-Uncle Mo has sired 11 individual Grade I winners.
+Uncle Mo has sired 16 individual Grade I winners.